What Does Home Insurance Cost in Washington State in 2026?

 - ✅ Covered: Sudden storm damage causing a roof leak, burst pipes, accidental overflow from appliances

-- ❌ Not covered: Flooding from rivers, accumulated surface water, or groundwater seepage — these require flood insurance through FEMA's National Flood Insurance Program (NFIP), costing $400–$1,200/year
+- ❌ Not covered: Flooding from rivers, accumulated surface water, or groundwater seepage.
+These require a separate flood insurance policy through FEMA's NFIP or a private carrier.

 - ⚠️ Sewer backup: Typically excluded unless you add a specific endorsement to your policy

 Washington is home to Mount Rainier, Mount St. Helens, and several other active Cascade volcanoes.
-Like earthquakes, volcanic eruptions and related earth movement are excluded from standard home insurance policies under the "earth movement" exclusion.
-Separate endorsements or specialized coverage are required — and are worth asking about, particularly for homeowners in proximity to the Cascades.
+Like earthquakes, volcanic eruptions, lahars, and related earth movement are excluded from standard home insurance policies under the "earth movement" exclusion.
+Separate endorsements or specialized coverage are required, and are worth asking about for homeowners in proximity to the Cascades.

-Shopping the market is critical.
+Shopping the market is critical, especially with wildfire scoring reshaping carrier availability in eastern counties.
 Here are the top-rated insurers for Washington homeowners in 2026:

 |---|---|---|